symfony/symfony-docs/contributing/documentation/standards.rst

 =======================

-Contributions must follow these standards to match the style and tone of the rest of the Symfony Documentation.
+Contributions must follow these standards to match the style and tone of the rest of the Symfony documentation.

 Sphinx
 ------